Hi, I'm Paige.

 I learned that in order to live a healthier, happier, and more fulfilling life as a high achieving women in a world that wasn’t built for us, we must learn to look in the mirror, face our issues, embrace vulnerability, and re-connect to ourselves.

 Thank you for being here.
-I truly hope my work makes you feel validated and emboldens you to share your own story.
+I truly hope my work makes you feel validated and emboldens you not only to advocate for the care you deserve, but also to share your story with others.
+There are SO many of us out there.
+I guarantee you’ll be surprised how many women can relate.

 Are you ready for change?

 If you feel alone in your struggles and aren't sure where to begin, I may be able to help.
-Learn how I can help you overcome struggling with autoimmunity, disordered eating, perfectionism, and people-pleasing.
+I share resources, organizational tools, and personal experiences that can help you navigate the challenging terrain of being a high achieving woman with an autoimmune condition or other “invisible” chronic illness.

 Be the first to know